cesaramirez/dotfiles/README.md

     sensitive).
 Renaming it will make `brew bundle` fail with `No Brewfile found`.

+4. Sign in to the Mac App Store (required for installing apps listed with `mas`)

-4. Run the installation:
+5. Run the installation:

     ```zsh
     cd ~/.dotfiles && ./fresh.sh
     ```

-5. Start `Herd.app` and run its install process
+6. Start `Herd.app` and run its install process
-6. Review the `.macos` script and run it to apply system defaults
+7. Review the `.macos` script and run it to apply system defaults
-7. (Optional) If you use **Mackup** and it’s already synced with your cloud storage, restore preferences:
+8. (Optional) If you use **Mackup** and it’s already synced with your cloud storage, restore preferences:

         mackup restore
-8. Restart your computer to finalize the process
+9. Restart your computer to finalize the process

 Your Mac is now ready to use!